 You'll be directed to the New Dashboard form.
-Title is the only required field, but you may also select a theme, set your Refresh method, and enter a Category.
-Dashboard Snapshots are enabled by default, but you may disable them if desired.
+Title is the only required field, but you may also select enter a Category.
+Dashboard Snapshots are enabled by default, but you may disable them if desired in the chart settings.

 You can access a dashboard's settings at any time by clicking the settings button from the dashboard's sidebar menu.

 By default, dashboards automatically refresh their charts on a regular basis.
 You can adjust this refresh rate, or turn it off entirely.

 Note: Whether or not you get fresh data when your Dashboard refreshes is also dependent on your data source's cache duration.